“Be sure to match the paddle to your paddling technique, not the other way around“

 Some paddle manufacturers offer skinny shafts – great for kids or people with smaller hands.
 There is also sometimes an option of a lighter shaft, which is awesome!

 Again, paddles can be made with varying amounts of carbon.
 Same idea here when considering youth and injury prevention vs rigidity and no energy dissipation.

 Depending on what kind of water you train in most often, you might want to consider a different layup for your blade – think reinforced tips for rocky rivers, super light for marathon distance and ski, and slightly thicker, more durable constructs for club/multiple people use.

 Blade size is an individual preference.
 Back in the day, paddles were massive!
 Nowadays, the trend has definitely moved to a smaller paddle size, even in SUP.

-Consider that the bigger the blade, the harder it will be to pull it through the water.
+Consider that the bigger the blade, the more strength required to use it effectivley.
 What feels great when you start your 2 hour paddle, might bite you in the butt after your 15th interval in that 30km race!